brenns10/person_simulator/doc/design.md

 Each `Person` must support the following methods:

 1. `get_base_update(self:Person) -> Person`
-   Returns the standard tick updates for this `Person` (e.g. increasing Hunger, drowsiness.)
+   Returns this this `Person` after standard tick updates (e.g. increasing Hunger, drowsiness.)
 Called exactly once per tick.

 2. `get_interaction(self:Person, others:iterable<Person>) -> (Action, Person)`
    Returns an `Action` to be performed on another `Person` (e.g. slapping another player.)
 If the the second member of the returned tuple is None, the action is performed on all the other players.
 May be called several times per tick.